 Partnerships for Prevention and Care Africa Health Campaign and Conference

 A private public partnership project organised in partnership with governments of Ghana, Kenya and Nigeria to measure the impact of HIV/AIDS, TB and Malaria in their countries, the levels of stigmas and implement and coordinate national response strategies including testings, transfers of life science investors’ health and Medicare technology and science in key health facilities in these countries.

-An international project partnered by hi level representatives from the G20 Steering Group and the UK Office for International Development together with investors and African governments to discuss Africa infrastructure goals, projects and programs and access to finance packages throughout the 21st century.
+This is an international biannual project partnered by hi-level representatives from the G20 Steering Group, the UK Office for International Development, African Trade Ministers together with investors to discuss Africa infrastructure development, goals, projects and programs, and access to finance packages throughout the 21st century.

 China Africa Business Summit

 The Summit was organised in partnership with the PRC to engage and deliver opportunities, technologies, and the services of businesses from China to African governments and companies seeking greater cooperation and partnerships with China and its business communities.

 A powerful and timely international meeting organized by Corporate Africa covered by CNN; embracing African governments and Green Technologist, investigating the impact of climate change in Africa and the technology, finances and other resources required to build low carbon economies.
 Covered by CNN International (business News)

 Corporate Africa is an Official Strategic Media Partner of the Intra Africa Trade Fair.
 We are working to source financiers and investors at the Intra Africa Trade Fair 2021 and engage them to partner infrastructure opportunities outlined in a key report highlighting AfCFTA critical infrastructure needs.
 And will also, through a Members’ Network Business Directory, connect